Abandon (film)

 Abandon is a 2002 American psychological thriller drama film written and directed by Stephen Gaghan in his directorial debut.
 It follows a college student (Katie Holmes) whose boyfriend (Charlie Hunnam) disappeared two years previously.
 Despite being set at an American university, much of the movie was filmed in Montreal, Quebec at McGill University's McConnell Hall.
 It is based on the book Adams Fall by Sean Desmond.
 The book was re-titled Abandon for the movie tie-in paperback printing.
 The film co-stars Zooey Deschanel, Gabrielle Union, and Melanie Lynskey, with Benjamin Bratt playing the detective who is investigating the boyfriend's disappearance.

-It was a critical and commercial failure.
+Abandon was released by Paramount Pictures on October 18, 2002 in the United States and by Spyglass Entertainment in other territories.
+It was a critical and commercial failure, grossing $12.3 million against a $25 million budget.

 Plot

 Brilliant, senior college student Katie Burke is struggling to deal with the stress of completing her thesis and succeeding in an upcoming rigorous interview process.
 To make matters even more complicated, Detective Wade Handler, a recovering alcoholic, is tasked with reopening the two-year-old police investigation into the disappearance of her boyfriend, Embry Larkin.
 An orphaned young man of considerable means, Larkin had purchased two tickets to Athens, Greece before his disappearance: the tickets had never been used, and Embry's financial assets had not been touched since his disappearance.
 Katie begins to see Larkin lurking around campus, stalking her.

 In her meetings with Detective Handler, Katie tells him about her seeing Larkin.
 He continues his investigation even though his preliminary conclusion is that Larkin is, indeed, dead.
 She supplies to Handler notes that Larkin had written to her, a two-year-old note and a note scribbled on a postcard ad, presumably new.
 Handler takes them to a forensics expert who finds that they are both two years old.

 Along with flashbacks of her early childhood when her father abandoned her and her mother, Katie also has flashbacks of her relationship with Embry Larkin, which are exciting and pleasurable at first but then become violent.
 Handler finds out that Larkin was hostile toward Katie's male friends on campus.
 One of these friends, Harrison, an admirer of Katie, turns up missing until he is seen with Katie and her other friends on their graduation day.

 Katie has encounters or, possibly, flashbacks of being with Embry Larkin either in a café, the college library, or at the Larkin family country house.
 She is trying to find Harrison, whom she thinks Larkin has abducted or killed.
 After a violent encounter with Larkin, Katie flees the country house and goes to Detective Handler's home.
 She finds comfort with him, and they begin to have a relationship.